Carnival Is Over: Production

 Coimbra first announced Carnival is Over, then titled The Hanged, at the 2018 Cannes Film Festival.
 At the time, Fernanda Torres was attached to star as Regina.
 The project had been developed at the 2015 Sundance Screenwriter Lab and production was supported by a Sundance Institute global filmmaking award.
 In May 2023, Variety reported that post-production on the film was underway.

 Release

 Carnival is Over premiered in the Special Presentations section of the Toronto International Film Festival on September 6, 2024.
 The film was commercially released on August 14, 2025, in Brazilian theaters.
+The Portuguese theatrical release was scheduled for January 1, 2026.